JokeJason/local-nginx-tutorial/README.md

 docker-compose up
 ```

-* As we use docker-compose.yaml, it's easy to build image and spawn up container
+* As we use docker-compose.yaml, it's easy to build image and spawn up container in this way